William M. Kinsey

 Kinsey was elected as a Republican to the Fifty-first Congress (March 4, 1889 – March 3, 1891).
 He was an unsuccessful candidate for reelection in 1890 to the Fifty-second Congress.

 He resumed the practice of law in St. Louis, Missouri.
-He served as judge of the circuit court of the city of St. Louis in 1904–1917.
+He served as judge of the circuit court of the city of St. Louis from 1904 to 1917.

 During the First World War, he was chairman of the draft examining board in Carondelet.

-He resumed the practice of his profession.
+He resumed the practice of his profession in 1917.

 He died in St. Louis, Missouri, June 20, 1931.
 He was interred in Sunset Hill Burial Park, St. Louis County, Missouri.